aakers24/AdventOfCyber2023/notes.md

 * For me this was just a review of ML and I didn't feel there was anything I needed to take notes on.
 However, I will say I thought they did a good job!

 ---

+## Day 15 - Machine Learning (Spam/Phishing Detection)

+* Like the previous day, this was largely a review of concepts including Jupyter Notebooks and Machine Learning.
+I still thought there were some notes worth taking though!

+* A typical Machine Learning pipeline(build and deployment) includes -

+    * Ingesting data - Gathering raw data from various sources

+    * Cleaning the data - Making sure the data set is set up properly including removal of errors in the data, removal of corrupt data, etc.

+    * Preprocessing - Normalizing, Standardizing, Feature Extraction(Conversion of other forms of data into numbers basically), Discretization, Tokenization, Imputation, and more.

+    * Modeling - Design/creation of model and training.

+    * Deployment

+* `ham` is a word for non-spam emails!?!?!?!!!!

+---